Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 18</h4>
 </p>

 <h4>Observation:</h4>It is clear an upward trend, i.e. increases in both the median and the mean (white circular dot) of the price as year increases.
-Therefore, a positive correlation between these two variable can be expected.
+Therefore, a really nice positive correlation between these two variables are expected.

 </br>
 </br>